ADHD Reference

 Diagnosis Journey: - Years of struggling without knowing why - Relief at finally having explanation - Grief over “what could have been” if diagnosed earlier - Finding right medication/treatment - Learning to accommodate self

-AuDHD Presentation: Charlie presents as AuDHD—autism and ADHD intersection—but his presentation is loud, chaotic, unmasked, and impossible to hide.
-Where Logan's ADHD is internal mental hyperactivity, Charlie's is external, physical, sensory-driven, and emotionally intense.
+AuDHD Presentation: Charlie presents as AuDHD—autism and ADHD intersection—but his ADHD presentation is loud, chaotic, unmasked, and impossible to hide.
+This differs from Logan’s autism without ADHD; Logan’s structure and internal intensity should not be treated as a quieter version of Charlie’s ADHD.

 ADHD Features: